HireDale/daleydose/about-daley-dose.md

 - **Data Handling Security**

   Daley Dose uses strong encryption and advanced security protocols to protect patient information and comply with international healthcare regulations.
+The prescription process also involves several layers of checking both from a security standpoint and a medical one.
+This ensures that each patient prescription created with the application is both secure and medically accurate.

-- **Automated Refill Alerts**
+- **Automated Patient Information Updates**

-  Configure automatic reminders for prescription refills to help patients maintain adherence and receive continuous care.
+  The application provides medical and drug prescription history to enable you to prescribe medication with the most accurate data in mind.
+Daley Dose updates the patient records each time you visit the Drug History and Med History tabs to ensure access to accurate information.
+The database that stores patient information updates every hour and has sources from nearly all hospitals and pharmacies worldwide.

 - **Linear and Streamlined Process**